gtormiston/CV/README.md

 In the last 5 years I've been learning a huge amount running my own small creative consultancy, [Novo](http://wearenovo.com).
 My role was primarily as the sole front-end developer, personally delivering over 70 sites to clients.
 I've also learnt how to manage projects and freelancers, how to keep a business afloat and client facing skills.

 I'm looking to become a full stack developer.
-Having just completed [Makers Academy](http://www.makersacademy.com/) (an intensive software development bootcamp) to further my skills, I feel ready to be incorporated into a professional environment where I can both contribute and ideally be supported in continuous learning.
+Having just completed [Makers Academy](http://www.makersacademy.com/) (a 16 week long intensive software development bootcamp) to further my skills, I feel ready to be incorporated into a professional environment where I can both contribute and ideally be supported in continuous learning.

 Skip to: [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Reviews](#reviews) | [Interests](#interests)